 Besedo’s Trust and Safety team ensures that clients provide their customers with a safe and secure online environment – supporting those on the moderation front line as they fight fraud and scams.
 Here’s how they do it.

 Scams and frauds are rife across platforms that rely on user-generated content, as is the case for online marketplaces and classifieds sites.
 While content moderation is an excellent form of prevention, scammers are always evolving their methods – which means extra measures often need to be taken in order to keep up with them.

 Combatting fraud takes an extra layer of expertise: which is exactly why Besedo’s Trust and Safety team was set up.
 These dedicated experts work directly with our clients and their moderation teams to ensure users remain safe online.
-They are undertaking some serious research and analysis to stay one step ahead of scammers and on top current trends.
-They also advise clients about immediate threats and suspect behavior on their site and what’s happening on other online marketplaces.
+They are undertaking some serious research and analysis to stay one step ahead of scammers and on top of current trends.
+They also advise clients about immediate threats and suspicious behavior on their site and what’s happening on other online marketplaces.

 Think like a scammer

 Besedo’s Head of Implementation and Support, Jessica Kubacki, heads up the Trust and Safety team.
 She makes sure the correct processes are followed and that each client gets the right information at the right moment.
 Scams are time sensitive, so the longer a client is in the dark, the more damage scammers can do.

 “When the Trust and safety team is assigned to a client, one of the first things we do is find out when the majority of content is posted,” she says. ”We then closely monitor activity; making sure that we’re on the website at the right times of day, tracking first time users and known scammers, doing what’s necessary to prevent fraud.”

 Part of prevention involves getting inside a scammer’s mind – trying to understand their motives and any loopholes they might exploit.